-(Small World - This also is the area of the State where the persons live who provided Shuttle Pipe and Celtic Harp accompaniments on Morning Has Broken.
-That Harpist also formerly rang with the Westminster Ringers for a number of years, and grew up near Ashland, VA, where the recording studio is located where this album was completed.)
+Editor's note.
+Small World - This also is the area of the State where the Morrison's live who provided Shuttle Pipe and Celtic Harp accompaniments on Morning Has Broken.
+That Harpist formerly was previously also a member of the Westminster Ringers for a number of years, and also grew up near Ashland, VA, where the recording studio is located where this album was completed at Slipped DISC.
+Her husband is the Shuttle Pipe player, and he recorded an pipe version of this song, which is part of the interlude with the Handbells and Handchimes.

-The Westminster Ringers was formed in September of 1997 to provide gifted musicians the opportunity to play advanced handbell repertoire at the highest possible level of musical sensitivity and technical clarity.
+The Westminster Ringers was formed in September of 1997 to provide gifted musicians the opportunity to play advanced handbell repertoire.
 In addition, the ensemble seeks to advance the knowledge, awareness and viability of the art of handbell ringing beyond that normally available to members of volunteer church and school groups.

 The Westminster Ringers is the advanced ensemble, and usually ring level 3 through 6 repertoire.
-Besides performing on the sponsored Winter & Spring concerts, this ensemble performs many more concerts throughout the East Coast and presents many of the workshops by the Westminster Ringers, Inc. The Westminster Ringers is recognized as one of America's premier professional ensembles.
+Besides performing as part of the sponsored Winter & Spring concerts, this ensemble performs many more concerts throughout the East Coast and presents many workshops.
+The Westminster Ringers is recognized as one of America's premier professional ensembles.

 In 2010, the Westminster Ringers expanded the number of ringing ensembles to include:

-Larry and his wife, Debbie Henning, are the co-founders of the Westminster Ringers, Inc. Debbie Henning serves for the Westminster Ringers, Inc. as:
+Larry and his wife, Debbie Henning, are the co-founders of the Westminster Ringers, Inc. Debbie Henning serves as:

-He is currently a seventh-grade mathematics teacher at Mt.
+As of 2021 he is a seventh-grade mathematics teacher at Mt.
 Airy Middle School in Mt.
 Airy, MD.

 Larry has been a clinician with Handbell Musicians of America, Area 3, for their Bronze Conference Choir, Read & Ring Workshops, and the Ocean City and Hampton Festival.
 He studied conducting under William Payn.